-The study was designed as a repeated measures experiment for each of the four tasks, with the independent variable DYNTRANS (two levels, "true" or "false", within-subjects).
+The experiment was designed as a one-way ANOVA for each of the four tasks, with the independent variable DYNTRANS (two levels, "true" or "false", withinsubjects).
 The dependent variables included completion times for all tasks, and the error for the counting tasks, error distance for the search task, and correctness for the pattern task.
 Subjects received both the tasks and dynamic transparency in counterbalanced order to manage systematic effects of practice.

 Each task set consisted of three trials per condition.
 Completion times and user responses to the tasks were collected and silently recorded by the application.
 Every task set was preceded by a training session lasting up to five minutes where the subject was instructed in the current task and was allowed to explore the scenario as well as ask questions.
-During the execution of the actual task set, only general questions were allowed.
-A full session lasted approximately 45 to 60 minutes.
+During the execution of the actual task